Freymat/from_eScriptorium_to_Passim_and_back/readme.md

-# Aligning large quantities of digital text on large numbers of ocerized manuscripts/prints.
+# TABA: a pipeline for the self-supervised creation of ground truth for training automatic transcription models of ancient Hebrew documents.

 ![alt text](images/alignment-example_1.png)